ttaubert/octoblog/source/_posts/2014-10-25-deploying-tls-the-hard-way.markdown

 ### Diffie-Hellman key exchanges

-Using RSA with your certificate's private and public keys for key exchanges is off the table.
-We could in theory keep using RSA and generate short-lived keys for every connection but generating a 2048+ bit prime is very expensive.
+Using RSA with your certificate's private and public keys for key exchanges is off the table as generating a 2048+ bit prime is very expensive.
 We thus need switch to ephemeral (Elliptic Curve) Diffie-Hellman cipher suites.
-For DH you can generate parameters once, choosing a private key afterwards is cheap.
+For DH you can generate a 2048 bit parameter once, choosing a private key afterwards is cheap.

 {% codeblock lang:text %}